-- a) Promote design excellence. - b) Encourage a wide range of land uses and built forms. - Capitalize on and support existing and planned transit services by concentrating higher density uses, including office uses in compatible locations, within a short walking distance of the Downtown Transit Terminal. - d) Promote the development of diverse neighbourhoods in Downtown with a variety of housing choices, including units suitable for families and affordable housing. - e) Reinforce Wyndham Street, MacDonell Street and Quebec Street as Downtown's main commercial streets while encouraging retail establishments and restaurants in other areas as well. - f) Ensure the built form of development contributes to attractive streetscapes and open spaces and supports an inviting, comfortable and active public realm. - g) Ensure new development respects the character of downtown's historic fabric and the quality of life in surrounding neighbourhoods.
+- a) Promote design excellence. - b) Encourage a wide range of land uses and built forms. - Capitalize on and support existing and planned transit services by concentrating higher density uses, including office uses in compatible locations, within a short walking distance of Guelph Central Station. - d) Promote the development of diverse neighbourhoods in Downtown with a variety of housing choices, including units suitable for families and affordable housing. - e) Reinforce Wyndham Street north of Wellington Street, MacDonell Street west of Wellington Street and Quebec Street as Downtown's main commercial streets while encouraging retail establishments and restaurants in other areas as well. - f) Ensure the built form of development contributes to attractive streetscapes and open spaces and supports an inviting, comfortable and active public realm. - g) Ensure new development respects the character of downtown's historic fabric and the quality of life in surrounding neighbourhoods.